Twilight Actors’ Roles So Terrible They Want To Forget

 In Twilight, Billy Burke plays Charlie Swan, Bella’s father.
 Before joining the cast of the saga, the actor was already known for performances in films such as Three Days to Vegas, 49 Brigade and In the Spider’s Web, in addition to the series Party of Five and Star Trek: Deep Space Nine.

-The worst movie of the actor’s career, without a doubt, Komodo.
-Released in 1999, the feature begins when Komodo dragon eggs are exposed to radiation and end up generating a creature like Godzilla.
+The worst movie of the actor’s career, without a doubt, is Komodo.
+Released in 1999, the feature begins when Komodo dragon eggs are exposed to radiation and end up generating a Godzilla-like creature.
 In the plot, Billy Burke plays a biologist who tries to examine the monster.

-In 2013, Anna Kendrick acted in the comedy Palooza: Pura Curtio.
+In 2013, Anna Kendrick starred in the comedy Palooza: Pure Enjoyment.
 The film follows the story of a couple who survive the Rapture and embark on a perilous journey to stop the Antichrist.
 Produced by Chris Matteson, the film has only a 24% approval rating on Rotten Tomatoes.

 Nikki Reed – Enter the Dangerous Mind

 Nikki Reed makes a small cameo in Enter the Dangerous Mind as a girl who goes on a date with the protagonist.
 In its original premiere, the film was heavily criticized for the pace of the story, the direction of the plot and the performances of the cast.
-On Rotten Tomatoes, the film has only 23% approval.
+On Rotten Tomatoes, the film only has a 23% approval rating.

 Peter Facinelli – Welcome to Hollywood

 Even with the special participation of stars such as Matthew McConaughey, Julianne Moore, Halle Berry, Will Smith and Sandra Bullock, the film was detonated by the public and critics.
-His ‘self-referential’ humor, accompanied by a few parodies of films and series, failed to win over the audience.
+His “self-referential” humor, accompanied by some film and series parodies, failed to win over the audience.

 The Twilight franchise movies can be watched on Netflix.